felixarntz/ai-services/README.md

 if ( hasAvailableServices() ) {
 	const service = getAvailableService();
 	try {
-		const result = await service.generateText( 'What can I do with WordPress?' );
+		const result = await service.generateText(
+      'What can I do with WordPress?',
+      { feature: 'my-test-feature' }
+    );
 	} catch ( error ) {
 		// Handle the error.
 	}